 When the program was presented to Ford II one time too many, he, in no uncertain terms, said “No.” When an executive whose name is on the building, such as Henry Ford II, says “no,” the matter usually stops right there.
 Sperlich continued to pursue the Carousel project and Ford II exercised his executive authority by firing Sperlich in late ’76.
 Guess where he went?
 Sperlich was hired as the vice president of product planning and design for Chrysler in ’77, and immediately became an enthusiastic supporter of Chrysler’s Minivan program.

 Another minivan knight in shining armor, Lee Iacocca, remained at Ford.
 However, Iacocca also had his disagreements with Henry Ford II over the years, which reached their peak in 1978, when Iacocca also got the ax from HF II.
 In short order, Iacocca was hired as the President and CEO of Chrysler Corporation and the stars finally aligned for Chrysler’s Minivan program.
-The Chrysler design team, now under the direction of Hal Sperlich, had improved the minivan design; Chrysler was making all its cars with front-wheel drive, using technology that could be readily transferred to the minivan program without high tooling costs.
+The Chrysler design team, now under the direction of Hal Sperlich, had improved the minivan design and Chrysler was making all its cars with front-wheel drive, using technology that could be readily transferred to the minivan program without high tooling costs.
 As the new CEO and an unabashed minivan supporter, Iacocca applied pressure to the rest of Chrysler management to take the risk and produce the minivan.

 Chrysler’s Minivans Take the Market by Storm